talkingscott/workbox-1/README.md

 ## Behavior Notes

 Per https://caniuse.com/?search=a2hs, installation only works on a subset of browser/OS combinations.
-Per https://caniuse.com/?search=background%20sync, only Chrome-based browsers support background sync.
+Per https://caniuse.com/?search=background%20sync, only Chrome-based browsers support background sync.  _However_, workbox background sync documentation suggests that they primitively polyfill by attempting to send all queued requests whenever the service worker is started.

+On an newish Pixel running Android 12, there was never an option to install the app.
+In fact, there was never an option to install any app, including https://developers.google.com.
+The root cause was no default Home (launcher).
+This phone replaced another Pixel.
+Apps were transferred, but the default Home never set.
+Upon restart, the phone always asked the user to select a launcher.
+Anyway, once a default launcher was configured, everything started working.

 ## Local Testing